HimanshuSingh-966/Datalix/DEPLOYMENT_GUIDE.md

-# DataLix 2.0 Deployment Guide for Render
+# DataLix AI Deployment Guide for Render

-This guide will help you deploy your DataLix 2.0 AI-powered data analysis platform to Render.
+This guide will help you deploy your DataLix AI AI-powered data analysis platform to Render.

 ## Table of Contents
 1. [Overview](#overview)